darrenfang/use-material-ui-dialog/README.md

 ## Usage

-Wrap your app inside the ConfirmProvider component.
+Wrap your app inside the DialogProvider component.

 ```typescript jsx
 import React from 'react'